What can be done to repair generators?

-There is a common misconception in the Generator industry about what should and should not be done during a service visit, but the truth is nearly all manufacturers recommend the following as a minimum-
+A common misconception in the Generator Industry is about what should and should not be done during a visit.
+The truth is, nearly all manufacturers recommend the following as a minimum:

 - Fluid levels checked & sampled.

-- Fluids replaced every 500 hours of operation or every three years whichever occurs first.
+- Fluids are replaced every 500 hours of operation or every three years whichever occurs first.